w3c/ash-nazg/DEVELOPMENT.md

 One of the issues with developing on one's box is that it is not typically accessible over the Web for outside services to interact with.
 If you are trying to get events from repositories on GitHub, you will need to expose yourself to the Web.
-You may already have your preferred way of doing that, but in case you don't you can use ngrok (which is what I do).
+You may already have your preferred way of doing that, but in case you don't you can use [ngrok][ngrok] (which is what I do).
 In order to expose your service through ngrok, just run

     npm run expose